 I have personally experienced and witnessed the benefits in all 3 of my labours and through offering acupressure as a birth assistant at many births.
 From the time my contractions were more than I could just breathe through, I felt that having hands on my back reduced the intensity of my strongest contractions back to a manageable level.
 I have had 3 natural births without any other interventions or forms of pain relief and attribute it to the power of acupressure.

-8 key Benefits:
+8 Possible Benefits:

-- Promotes contractions
+- May promotes contractions

-- Assists Preparation for medical induction
+- May assist in Preparation for medical induction

-- Pain relief during labour
+- May offer pain relief during labour

-- Calms anxiety during labour
+- May assist in calming anxiety during labour

 When things don’t go to plan..